chris-streeks/PS_Batch_YubiKey_Config/README.md

 7. Upload the CSV file to the desired platform, delete the CSV file from your machine.

 ## 📖 Microsoft Azure Additional Notes
-1. After programming the YubiKeys, the CSV file will still lack your user's UPN information.
+1. After programming the YubiKeys for TOTP with Microsoft Azure, the CSV file will still lack your user's UPN information.
 Proceed accordingly.

-## 🚩 Optional Flags
+## 🚩 Optional Feature Flags
 **`slot2`** - YubiKeys will be programmed in their second slot rather than the default slot 1.

 **`hotp`** - YubiKeys will be programmed with HOTP seeds rather than the default YubiOTP